whiteinge/eseth/2020/mergetools.md

 Suggestions for tool authors:

-* The default view is visually appealing and almost performs a similar task to `autoMerge` except the tool doesn't highlight differences between the "left" and "right" side of the conflict markers.
+* The default view is visually appealing and almost performs a similar task to `hideResolved` except the tool doesn't highlight differences between the "left" and "right" side of the conflict markers.
 The tool supports character-level highlighting and that would be useful in this view too.
 * The "conflict resolver" mode also looks fantastic but doesn't actually help the end-user resolve conflicts.
-A CLI util to invoke SmartGit from Git's mergetool would make use of the `autoMerge` addition and the middle panel could then be removed.
+A CLI util to invoke SmartGit from Git's mergetool would make use of the `hideResolved` addition and the middle panel could then be removed.

 ### Fork

 Category: [Blind Diff](#blind-diff) — diffs `LOCAL`, `REMOTE`, & `BASE`.

-Before `autoMerge`:
+Before `hideResolved`:

 ![](./mergetools/Fork.png)

-After `autoMerge`:
+After `hideResolved`:

 Fork opens files from the repository itself.
 I couldn't find a CLI util to use as a mergetool.
 (Corrections very welcome.)